Godsmith/trainfinity3/README.md

 ### Issues

+- Test the case where removal of a bit of train track makes two stations become one
 - If there are multiple stations accepting the same thing adjacent to a platform, the train will be paid twice
 - Description window prevents you from buying the first upgrade